justsolomon/scribeit/README.md

    source backend/.venv/bin/activate && ./bin/start
    ```

-**PS:** To run the app, you can simply use the `./bin/start` command if the virtual environment is already activated.
+**PS:** If the virtual environment is already activated, you can simply use the `./bin/start` command to run the app.